Roshni-95/Alphabetkit/README.md

 # Alphabetkit
-An interactive Alphabet kit which spells each alphabet on click.
+An interactive Alphabet kit which spells out each alphabet on click.